Requirements contracts

 - Estimated Quantities

-- Contracting officers must state a realistic estimated total quantity in solicitations and contracts, but this is not a guarantee of actual orders.
+- Contracting officers must state a realistic estimated total quantity in solicitations and contracts, based on the best available data, but this is not a guarantee of actual orders.

 - Applicability